thefinalbit/thefinalbit/README.md

 ### ✨ Personal Touch & Fun Facts

-- 📖 **Beyond Technical Work:** I am a passionate creative storyteller, avid reader of self-development books, and a dedicated journaler.
+- 📝 **Beyond Technical Work:** I am a passionate creative storyteller and a dedicated journaler.
-- 💡 **Fun Fact:** I can stay in a library reading for 6 hours straight, or study for 10 hours non-stop when it's a topic I love!
+- 💡 **Fun Fact:** I can immerse myself in technical research and study for 6 hours non-stop when it's a topic I absolutely love!

 ---